jolshylar/joldar/static/markdown/about.md

 # Joldar 🌱
-- A web app to write reviews about roads quality in Kazakhstan .
+- A web app to write reviews about roads quality in Kazakhstan.

 ---